harperreed/harper.eth/README.md

 ## Use it for your page.

-In the `nuxt.config.js` edit the following:
+First, fork this repo.
+Then edit the  `nuxt.config.js`:

 ### Title